 Today we are organizing the living room.
 If you’re just starting this free 30-day series, here’s the introduction, which also contains links to the previous missions to help you catch up.

 Every day’s mission has four parts to it:

 Keep It Clean

-Today we are ROCKing the formal living room.
-If you don’t have one, take this opportunity to catch up on previous days’ missions or your laundry.
+If you don’t have a separate living room, take this opportunity to catch up on previous days’ missions or your laundry.
 Or, hey, just take a break — you’ve earned it!

 The Function of a Living Room

 Family rooms are casual, comfortable places where a home’s occupants and their close friends gather to hang out, watch TV, and play.
 Depending on where you live, you may call that room a den, a rec room, or a lounge.

 A living room, on the other hand, is typically reserved for entertaining more casual acquaintances, hosting cocktail parties, and displaying prized possessions.